garden-io/garden/docs/guides/adopting-garden.md

 This is a great pick for _teams_ building apps that run on Kubernetes because:

 - It allows you develop in remote, production-like environments that scale with your stack.
-- You don't need any dependencies on your laptop, even the builds happen remotely.
+- You don't need any dependencies on your laptop, even the builds can be performed remotely.
 - It allows you to share build and test caches with your entire team and across environments.
 This can dramatically speed up pipelines and development.
 - It allows you to easily create preview environments that you can share with others, e.g. for pull requests.